craftingcity/The-Known-World/Prenotes Apr 14 25.md

 ### Intro

 This is the beginning of a story.
 A story of victory, of defeat, of success and failure.
+A story of heroes, of villains, and of the complex people who are both or neither.
+We will tell this story together, and we will st

 ### What does the World Know?